Berkeley London and its origin

 John, 3rd Baron Berkeley of Stratton, sold the mansion to William Cavendish, 1st Duke of Devonshire in 1696.
 The house was renamed to Devonshire House.
 The agreement between 1st Duke of Devonshire and the 3rd Baron Berkeley of Stratton was that John would not build on the land directly behind the Devonshire House, in order to keep the Duke’s view.

-This agreement was honoured when the Berkeley land was further developed after 1730 and the Berkeley Square Garden are still part of this undeveloped land.
+This agreement was honoured when the Berkeley land was further developed after 1730 and the Berkeley Square Garden is still part of this undeveloped land.

 Architect William Kent in the middle of the 18th century originally laid out Berkeley Square in Mayfair in London.